 The most famous definition of sustainable development is a “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
-In other words, this kind of development does not put too much pressure on the earths resources.
-Another word for this is a low ecological footprint.
+In other words, a development that considers the Earth’s limited resources.
+Also known as having a low ecological footprint.

-The United Nations (UN) aims to advocate for a sustainable development across the globe.
-In fact, this is an overarching principle in all of the UNs work.
-The ambition resulted in the sustainable development goals from 2015, the so called SDGs.
-193 out of 195 countries (all the UN members) work towards these goals.
+Today, one of the main agendas of the United Nations (UN) is to advocate for sustainable development.
+It is an overarching principle in all of their work.
+This ambition led to the Sustainable Development Goals from 2015, the so-called SDGs.
+193 of 195 countries (all the UN members) work towards these goals.
 More so, they are 17 in total.
-For example they address issues such as goal 13, climate action, and goal 5, gender equality.
+For example, they address issues such as Goal 13, climate action, and Goal 5, gender equality.

-A sustainable development has 3 main parts: the social, the environment and the economy.
-This means that any kind of sustainable project needs to consider these 3 cornerstones.
-Something that is a hard balance to achieve.
-Yet, many initiatives across the globe strive for it, such as the SDGs.
-Furthermore, one can split up the SDGs into five guiding categories.
-These are the human, the planet, wellbeing, peace and partnership.
-The last two (peace and partnership) are relatively new aspects of the crucial parts of a sustainable world.
+Sustainable development has three focus areas: social, environmental and economic.
+Sustainable projects need to consider these three cornerstones equally.
+Naturally, this can be complicated to achieve.
+Yet, many global initiatives strive for it, such as the SDGs.
+Furthermore, one can split the SDGs into five guiding categories: human beings, planet earth, well-being, peace and partnership.
+The last two (peace and partnership) are relatively new aspects of sustainability work.

-A development that is sustainable and the work to achieve the SDGs have been subject to some criticism.
-The main critique has to do with the definition of the concept.
-This is because the broad definition makes it easier for people to call an effort sustainable, while it might not actually be so.
+The work to achieve a sustainable future has been subject to criticism.
+The main critique has to do with the definition of the concept, because the broad definition makes it easier for people to call an effort sustainable, even if it is not.
 In other words, different initiatives can be called sustainable without having “the ability of future generations to meet their own needs” in mind.